7 Easy At Home Learning Activities with Blocks

 From day one, my students were writing their names on every paper that was handed to them.
 When you have a classroom of 20+ kiddos, it’s the only way to tell the difference between pages!
 I spent a lot of time walking around to the students who were unable to write their name yet and writing it in highlighter for them to trace over.

 Of course, I didn’t mind doing that, it was part of my job!
-However, I would have much rather spent that time working with my kiddos on other important skills.
+However, it saves a lot of time if your kiddo can already write their name!

 So, if you are at home with a little who has yet to go to Kindergarten (or even if you have a Kindergartner at home), this is a great activity to start focusing on!